 - Sasanishiki (ササニシキ)

 Look out for these types for the most authentic Japanese curry experience!
-If you want to cook Japanese style rice without rice cooker, you can check out my how to cook Japanese rice on stove recipe.
+If you want to cook Japanese-style rice without a rice cooker, check out my How to Cook Japanese Rice on Stove recipe.

-If you don't mind extra effort for richer Japanese curry rice, you can make garlic rice that I used for hayashi rice recipe.
-The simplified instruction for garlic rice is below:
+If you don’t mind extra effort for richer Japanese curry rice, you can make the garlic rice that I used for Hayashi Rice recipe.

 7 Topping variations

-Now we come to the topping section.
-You can customize your Japanese style curry by using all the techniques we have talked about, but you can also make a big difference with toppings too.
+Now, we come to the topping section.
+You can customize your Japanese-style curry using all the techniques we have discussed, but you can also make a big difference with toppings.

 Fukujinzuke pickles